Tokyo in 3 Days

 Imperial Palace

-We start our first day in Tokyo by taking the train to the enormous Tokyo Station in order to visit one of the city’s most famous sights; The Imperial Palace.
-Japanese stations are like underground towns, so it’s useful to note which exit you need beforehand as it’s not always readily apparent when you reach the station.
+After a shower and breakfast, we take the train to the enormous Tokyo Station in order to visit one of the city’s most famous sights; The Imperial Palace.
+Japanese stations are enormous – like underground towns, so it’s useful to note which exit you need beforehand as it’s not always readily apparent when you reach the station.

 Marunouchi